Who is this course for?

 Important Booking Information

-ACHS Members are entitled to a discounted registration fee.
-To apply member discount, please ensure your organisation is a current member of ACHS at the time of registration.
+Discounted fees are provided for ACHS and ACHSI Members and IA Affiliates.
+Please ensure your organisation is a current member of ACHS at the time of registration.
 If you are unsure of your organisation's membership status, please contact your Clinical Governance Unit.
-If member price is selected by a non-member, an invoice for the difference will be issued.

 • Payments and Invoicing

 Please note that registrations for this event are managed by Eventbrite which accepts payment with credit or debit card.
-We are unable to issue invoices outside of this system.
 Registrants will receive an automated tax invoice/receipt once they have finalised their payment.
 This can be used for reimbursement purposes.
+Please contact us at [email protected] if you require an invoice for your organisation to pay registration fees.

 • Cancellation Policy

 The ACHS reserves the right to cancel any program.
-Full registration will be refunded if a program is cancelled or oversubscribed. *IF YOU WISH TO CANCEL* Cancellations received in writing by ACHS more than 7 days prior to the event will be accepted and all fees refunded less 10% (ex GST) of the total cost of the training.
-Cancellations received within 7 days of the event will not be refunded, however, transfer of your registration to another person is acceptable.
+Full registration will be refunded if a program is cancelled or oversubscribed.
+Cancellations received in writing more than 7 days prior to the event will be accepted and all fees refunded less 10% (ex GST) of the total cost of the training.
+Cancellations advised in writing within 7 days of the event will not be refunded, however, transfer of your registration to another person in your organisation or an alternative IA event for the same value is supported.

 • Support